 It goes on to say that the dog, “shall be either killed in a humane manner and disposed of by the owner, or shall be turned over to the nearest agent of society for the prevention of cruelty to animals, to be put to death in a humane way.”

 Ouch.
 Dick the dog was as good as dead.
 Either Commissioner Reinert was going to shoot him or the local SPCA was.

 One has to wonder what the rationale was for this unusual law.
-That is difficult to ascertain, but a good place to start would be with the passing of the Alien Gun Law in 1909 which forbid any unnaturalized citizen from owning a gun or rifle.
-The argument at the time was that too many aliens were violating the state’s hunting laws, which supposedly resulted in a significant decline of game.
-An estimated twenty percent of the state’s rural population was foreign born in the early 1900’s, so it should come as no surprise that by taking away their right to own a gun, game conditions improved.
+That is difficult to ascertain, but a good place to start would be with the passing of the Alien Gun Law in 1909 which forbids any unnaturalized citizen from owning a gun or rifle.
+The argument at the time was that too many aliens were violating the state’s hunting laws, which supposedly resulted in a significant decline in game.
+An estimated twenty percent of the state’s rural population was foreign-born in the early 1900s, so it should come as no surprise that by taking away their right to own a gun, game conditions improved.